 I’ve decided to tackle on to solo travel to Indochina starting from Siem Reap to Singapore on a shoestring budget.
 So after reading loads of travel guide to Thailand, Cambodia and Malaysia, I’ve finally get to a solid-ish plan (this travel itinerary to Indochina) on where to go and to do in Siem Reap, Bangkok and Kuala Lumpur.

 I travelled around these countries using my Philippine passport.
 Visa is not required.
-Find out more on how I travelled as a dual citizen from the article link below.
+Find out more on how I travelled as a dual citizen using two different passports.

 7 PM: Departing Manila, Philippines to Siem Reap, Cambodia.

-I arrived in Siem Reap around 10 PM; the tuk-tuk airport pick up was complimentary arranged by the hotel.
+I arrived in Siem Reap around 10 PM; the tuk-tuk airport pick up was complimentarily arranged by the hotel.

 Travel tip: All hotels in Cambodia provides a free airport pick – up.
 So get in touch with the reservation of your hotel to arrange one.